New Regent Street Consortium

 The Naylor Love Canterbury team was awarded the contract for bringing the buildings up to code while maintaining their heritage on the basis of its personnel and experience.
 The complex rebuild on 39 titles involved 22 owners and four insurance companies – good communication was paramount.

 As part of the strengthening work we installed structural steel frames in the shop fronts, built new reinforced concrete walls, laid a new continuous concrete raft foundation, and tied the brickwork to the new structure, bringing the building up to 69% of new building code.

-The spokesperson for the client said they were delighted with the outcome and with Naylor Love’s service.
-He recognised that the team had delivered a complex build well, and dealt with concerns in a timely manner.
+A spokesperson for the client said they were delighted with the outcome and with Naylor Love’s service.
+He recognised that the team had delivered a complex build well, were approachable, and had dealt with concerns in a timely manner.